swcarpentry/website/_posts/2016/05/2016-05-31-what-digital-humanists-also-do.md

 but mostly Gamma has documents (containing text, images, and citations) in various folders on a hard drive.

-## Delta
+## Epsilon

-Delta started the interview by saying, "I am hopeless with technology," and like many people, has stuck to out-of-date versions of software rather than risk breaking anything.
+Epsilon started the interview by saying, "I am hopeless with technology," and like many people, has stuck to out-of-date versions of software rather than risk breaking anything.